-I’ve always been a lover of nature and incorporating it into a DIY Fall wreath was exactly what I wanted to do with what I found.
-The trees and I go a long way back and I’ll share a little more with you later in this post about using what God gave us.
+I’ve always been a lover of nature, and incorporating it into a DIY Fall wreath was exactly what I wanted to do with what I found.
+The trees and I go a long way back, and I’ll share a little more with you later in this post about using what God gave us.
 This DIY okra Fall wreath was totally not my idea, but a sweet friend shared her idea with me.
-She had made a similar wreath from dried okra and she knew once I saw it, I’d had to have one.
+She had made a similar wreath from dried okra, and she knew once I saw it, I’d have to have one.
 So what did she do?
 She shows up on my front porch with a bag full of dried okra!
-I got best friends.
+I got the best friends.

 How To Make A Fall Wreath Out Of Dried Okra – Making The Base

 I started by making the base for the DIY Fall wreath with cardboard.
 And for the record, you don’t have to use your good Fiestaware plates (12 inches) for this project, but it was the only round thing I could find at the time.
 I’ve been known to use kitchen utensils or anything else I can find for my DIY projects.
 The plate is washable, right?

 For the first row, leave a gap between the okra.
 On the second, overlap the okra and fill in the gaps.
 I continued this pattern all the way around for about three rows.
-It’s not an exact science and you can just eyeball it.
-It’s super easy.
+It’s not an exact science, and you can just eyeball it.
+Super easy.